Israeli MIAs: Procedure and guidelines

 According to Reuben Yardor, a military intelligence leader of the Yom Kippur War, the automatic assumption they made was that all that's known to their captured soldiers is also known to the captors.
+Research on Israeli former prisoners of war has found that, contrary to a popular cultural image of soldiers uniformly withstanding interrogation, most did not hold up against pressure from their captors.

 Several publicized stories of Israeli prisoners of war were: